 Nicole Beisel, a first year PMCB student, has been recently featured on UF's main page in the story Meet the scientist who wants to use GoPro cameras to grow food on Mars.
 Beisel's research involves making sense of immense, complex sets of genetics data for the UF's Space Plants Lab, a team focused on growing plants in zero gravity.
 But it's Beisel's side project that she calls "simply cool" and will one day help the first greenhouses thrive on Mars.
 Not many plant biologists can say their research has the potential to help gardeners on Earth as well as on Mars, and that's why Beisel chose PMCB at UF.

-Dr. Folta excels on communicating science to non-scientific audiences, which is reflected by his numerous science communication awards: 2016 Borlaug CAST Communication and 2017 ASPB Leadership in Science Public Service.
+Kevin Folta excels on communicating science to non-scientific audiences, which is reflected by his numerous science communication awards: 2016 Borlaug CAST Communication and 2017 ASPB Leadership in Science Public Service.
 His blog Illumination and weekly podcast Talking Biotech discuss the interface between society and science and genetic improvement in agriculture.
 His lab uses novel genomics approaches to identify genes related to flavor and disease resistance.

-Dr. Koch received the 2016 Charles Reid Barnes Award, the American Society of Plant Biologists (ASPB) first honor.
+Karen Koch received the 2016 Charles Reid Barnes Award, the American Society of Plant Biologists (ASPB) first honor.
 According to the ASPB award committee “Karen has excelled in research, in the training of students of plant biology, and in service to the Society.
 Her research on carbohydrate metabolism and sugar signaling is known internationally and her training of plant biology students is legendary.”